DataDog/kics/documentation/rules/terraform/aws/security_groups_not_used.md

 }
 ```

-—the load balancer may become exposed to unrestricted network access, increasing the risk of unauthorized access or attacks.
-By explicitly defining `security_groups`, as shown below, you can restrict inbound and outbound traffic to only trusted sources:
+By explicitly defining `security_groups`, you can restrict inbound and outbound traffic to only trusted sources:

 ```
 resource "aws_lb" "test" {